875 North Michigan Avenue: Antennas

 Since its completion, the tower has been topped by two antenna structures.
 These antenna superstructures support a large number of broadcast antenna equipment.
-At the time of the towers completion, both antenna structures were 350 ft in height, a RCA had given the architects of the building an estimate that 700 feet of antenna structure would be required to accommodate all of the cities radio and television stations.
+At the time of the tower's completion, both antenna structures were 350 ft in height, and RCA had given the architects of the building an estimate that 700 feet of antenna structure would be required to accommodate all of the city's radio and television stations.
 In 2002, the eastern antenna tower was extended to a height of 378 ft in order to enable WBBM-TV to add new digital antenna equipment at a height greater than the roof height of the Sears Tower (Willis Tower).
 Subsequently, the western antenna tower was reduced to a height of 285 ft.

 For a long time, the antenna towers utilized incandescent red lights and a red and white paint scheme to provide a visibility to aviation in compliance with federal regulations.
-However, in order to forgo the expense and effort of annually reapplying stripped paint to the antenna towers, the tower instead installed red strobe lights atop the tower and eliminated the striped paint scheme, as striped paint is not required if structures are topped by such lights.
+However, in order to forgo the expense and effort of annually reapplying striped paint to the antenna towers, the tower instead installed red strobe lights atop the tower and eliminated the striped paint scheme, as striped paint is not required if structures are topped by such lights.

 A sizable number of television and radio stations utilize the antenna towers.
-Many stations maintain broadcast equipment on both the John Hancock Center and the Willis Towers' antenna structures in order to have both a primary and backup broadcasting point.
+Many stations maintain broadcast equipment on both the John Hancock Center and the Willis Tower's antenna structures in order to have both a primary and backup broadcasting point.

-In November 2012, Boston-based American Tower Corp affiliate paid $70 million to acquire ownership of the antennas.
+In November 2012, an affiliate of Boston-based American Tower paid $70 million to acquire ownership of the antennas.